 Rhona Jason Smith

-is suffering from workshop separation anxiety and has put her
+was suffering from workshop separation anxiety and put her

 energy and imagination into making garden fairy doors.

 The one on the left is for coastal fairies, the ones that come

 in with an ocean breeze and the one on the right is for a